onthegomap/planetiler/README.md

 you will need:

 - Java 21+ (see [CONTRIBUTING.md](CONTRIBUTING.md)) or [Docker](https://docs.docker.com/get-docker/)
-- at least 1GB of free disk space plus 5-10x the size of the `.osm.pbf` file
+- at least 1GB of free SSD disk space plus 5-10x the size of the `.osm.pbf` file
 - at least 0.5x as much free RAM as the input `.osm.pbf` file size

 #### To build the map: